openvinotoolkit/training_extensions/docs/source/guide/tutorials/base/how_to_train/action_classification.rst

 Training
 *********

-1. Choose which action classification model to train by running the following command to see the list of supported templates:
+1. We need to choose, which action classification model we want to train.
+Using the following command we'll see the list of supported templates:

 .. note::